 To validate the non-Hermitian mean-field theory, we compare the mean-field approach with exact numerical calculations of the finite-size model.
-To achieve a well-defined thermodynamic limit and for the simplicity of notation, we parameterize the generalized Liouvillian in Eq.~\eqref{eq:collectiveLiouvillian} as follows:
+To achieve a well-defined thermodynamic limit, we parameterize the generalized Liouvillian in Eq.~\eqref{eq:collectiveLiouvillian} as follows:

-For the benchmarking, we will consider the quantum Fisher information, such that we set $\boldsymbol \chi =0$.
-Please note that the Hamiltonians $\hat {\mathcal H}_{L}$ , $\hat {\mathcal H}_{R}$ given in Eq.~\eqref{eq:generalizedHamiltonian} still depend on the auxiliary variable $\delta$, required for the evaluation the quantum Fisher information.
-We recall that the quantum Fisher information can be numerically obtained for finite-size systems by evaluating Eq.~\eqref{eq:FisherInfo:alternative}.
+For the benchmarking, we will consider the QFI, such that we set $\boldsymbol \chi =0$.
+Please note that the Hamiltonians $\hat {\mathcal H}_{L}$ , $\hat {\mathcal H}_{R}$ given in Eq.~\eqref{eq:generalizedHamiltonian} still depend on the auxiliary variable $\delta$, required for the evaluation of the QFI.
+We recall that the QFI can be numerically obtained for finite-size systems by evaluating Eq.~\eqref{eq:FisherInfo:alternative}.
 For simplicity, we have introduced the effective parameters

 for which the system in Eq.~\eqref{eq:effectiveMasterEquation} reaches a well-defined thermodynamic limit.